ODIM-Project/ODIM/README.md

-## Adding new plugins
+## Adding new plugins and services

 File a defect and submit a PR for adding new plugin.
 Run all the integration tests with their plugins and provide the logs of the result in the PR.
 You will be asked to run the integration tests before each release to make sure there are no issues.

-## Adding new services

 We do not maintain compiled proto modules in Resource Aggregator for ODIM.
 They must be generated during deployment.
+This applies to all contributions.

-<blockquote>NOTE: Comply to the coding standards of the programming language being used in the project. </blockquote>
+<blockquote>NOTE: Comply to the coding standards of the programming languages being used in the project. </blockquote>